-Please note: I will take the material in topic 0 for granted, reviewing some of it selectively throughout the course.
-We will cover topics 1, 2, 3, and 8 and some of topic 4 for sure.
-We will not have time to do all of topics 4, 5, 6, and 8.
-I hope to cover at least one of these three topics.
+We will take the material in topic 0 for granted, reviewing some of it selectively throughout the course.
+We will cover topics 1, 2, 3, and some of topic 4 for sure.
+We will not have time to do all of topics 4, 5, and 6.
+We hope to cover at least one of these three topics.